skibek/Charts/docs/RekrutacjaPytania.md

 - Front Controller
 Spring provides DispatcherServlet to ensure an incoming request gets dispatched to your controllers ...
+Gang of Four are the four authors of the book, "Design Patterns: Elements of Reusable Object-Oriented Software

 ```
 https://www.tutorialspoint.com/design_pattern/proxy_pattern.htm
 https://winterbe.com/posts/2009/08/13/seperation-of-concerns-proxy-pattern/